 As Convox is in active development, new Rack releases are frequently available.
-There are two ways to update a Rack: via Console and via the CLI.
+Rack updates will typically by applied automatically but you can manually trigger an update via the CLI.
 Also keep in mind that some Rack releases are required, i.e. cannot be skipped even if there is a newer release available.

 Updating via the CLI